restukartiko03/Scheduling-with-Toposort/README.md

 # Scheduling-with-Toposort
-set the schedule of courses taken each semester
+Set the schedule of courses taken each semester